FlindersLaw/textbook/textbook-source/docs/textbook/00_foreword.md

 Doing so makes you more valuable as a graduate.
 It sets you apart from other graduates in the market and makes you more employable.

+## James's Story
+I have a different story to Mark, but I came to a similar understanding of the benefits of technology in legal practice.
+I studied law after completing college in Tasmania, but I also worked part time at two law firms.

+These firms used a platform for storing their matters.
+The platform also allowed users to create scripts that could be attached to a template document.
+A lawyer or a paralegal could then run this script and automatically fill in the client's details.
+You can see how this might save the firm a significant amount of time.

+However, both lawyers and paralegals were very busy at the firm, and therefore did not have the time to learn how to write the scripts.
+That is where I came in!
+To create these precedents, I would sit down with the paralegals and lawyers at the firm and then ask how they would normally fill out each document.
+I would then translate this into a script to attach to each precedent.

+Although I eventually became an academic, the experience taught me how valuable even a rudimentary knowledge of coding and automation can be in a firm.

 ## Exposure to Technology
 *Or, 'Why do I have to learn how to code?
 I'm not going to be a programmer!'*